25 AI marketing tools you need to get ahead in 2025

 Best features

-LOVO AI’s Genny tool combines AI-powered voice and video editing, AI writing, and auto-subtitles, making it a one-stop content creation suite.
-Its voice cloning tech lets you generate personalized voiceovers, adding a human touch to AI-generated audio.
+Its main tool, Genny, combines AI-powered voice and video editing, AI writing, and auto-subtitles, making it a one-stop shop for all your content creation needs.
+Voice cloning is also part of the offering, letting you generate personalized voiceovers that add a human touch to the AI audio output.

 Best use cases

 LOVO AI is the go-to for YouTubers, podcasters, and marketers who need high-quality voiceovers without hiring pros.
-It’s also a hit in e-learning, where educators create multilingual voiceovers for instructional content, and developers integrate LOVO AI into apps to enhance user experiences with AI-generated speech.
+It’s also a hit in the e-learning space, where educators need to create multilingual voiceovers for instructional content.

 AI tools for email marketing